How To Use Your Cell Phone In Costa Rica

 Where To Get A Costa Rica SIM Card

-So, assuming you have decided a data plan is right for you and your phone is unlocked, you are now ready to get a SIM card in Costa Rica and install it in your phone.
+So, assuming you have decided a data plan is right for you and your phone is unlocked, you are now ready to get a SIM card in Costa Rica and install it into your phone.
 Here’s exactly how that works in Costa Rica.

 Costa Rica Cell Phone Companies

-Movistar is a Spanish company that has become very popular throughout Latin America.
+Liberty is a Spanish company that has become very popular throughout Latin America.
 Claro is a former subsidiary of Verizon that is now owned by a Mexican telecom group.

 Where To Purchase SIM Cards